RicFreo/Hello-World/README.md

 HI World,

 This is me Ric and I want you to know that I'am being learned of this kind of stuff so watch out people.
-So here the plan at the bottom.
+So here's the plan at the bottom.